awein/SleepProxyClient/README.md

  In addition it has to be possible to wake the host via Wake on LAN from sleep.

 ### Install

+SleepProxyClient works out of the box on Debian/Ubuntu.
+It should be quite easy to install SPC on other Linux distributions and UNIX/BSD systems too.

 #### Linux
 On Debian/Ubuntu just install the deb-package available from the repository: